cbartram/nanoleaf-layout/README.md

 Then open [`localhost:8000`](http://localhost:8000) in a browser.

 You will see a simple 6 panel layout and how Nanoleaf Layout correctly renders it on screen!
+To edit the web application look in the `/example` directory and modify the `example.js` file.

 ## Installation